EarlyByrdTeam/megatron-site/index.md

 </figure>

 The grayscale histogram analysis in Figure 2 demonstrates that the EIT-Novel-Data exhibits a distinct, narrow peak centered around grayscale values of approximately 120 to 150, in contrast to the skewed or multi-modal distributions observed in the remaining datasets.
-For instance, CBIS-DDSM-Mammogram and MRI-Brain-Tumor display complex multi-peaked structures, while datasets such as Breast-Ultrasound and Advanced-MRI-Breast-Lesion are heavily skewed toward darker intensities.
+For instance, CBIS-DDSM-Mammogram and MRI-Brain-Tumor display complex multi-peaked structures, while datasets such as Breast-Ultrasound and Advanced-MRI-Breast-Lesion are heavily skewed toward darker intensities, and X-ray datasets contain a wide range of pixel intensities as shown by their broader spectrums.
 The Wasserstein distance comparison in Figure 3b provides a quantitative assessment of these differences, showing that EIT-Novel-Data grayscale distribution aligns most closely with CBIS-DDSM-Mammogram, followed by RSNA-Pneumonia and Chest X-ray, whereas it diverges strongly from Advanced-MRI-Breast-Lesion and MRI-Brain-Tumor.
 These findings suggest that, despite being derived from a distinct imaging modality, EIT-Novel-Data shares greater grayscale intensity similarity with mammography and X-ray datasets than with MRI or ultrasound datasets.

 The t-SNE visualization in Figure 3a reveals that each dataset forms a distinct cluster in the CNN embedding space, highlighting clear modality-specific differences.
 The EIT-Novel-Data cluster is positioned relatively close to most of the datasets,  suggesting that it shares feature-level similarity across multiple modalities.
 Hoever, it's more clearly separated from the Advanced-MRI-Breast-Lesion and chest X-ray datasets.
-This pattern partially aligns with the Wasserstein analysis since EIT is close to mammography in both views, but despite intensity-based similarity to X-ray, the embedding places EIT farther from the X-ray datasets, indicating that relying on grayscale similarity alone does not always translate to similarity in higher-level features.
+This pattern partially aligns with the Wasserstein analysis since EIT is close to mammography in both views, but despite intensity-based similarity to X-ray, the embedding places EIT farther from the X-ray datasets, indicating that relying on grayscale similarity alone is insufficient when determining similarity in representational structures.

+We hypothesize that training a meta-model using datasets that are proximally-close to the target dataset in the embedding space will yield the best model performance since meta-learning involves learning to learn from limited data, and proximally-related tasks share similar representational structures, thus providing more relevant prior knowledge for rapid adaptation to the target domain.

 ### <a id="data_pipeline"></a>Data Processing Pipeline